Legal & Privacy

 - contact you regarding any application you may have made for employment or volunteering.

 Disclosure of Personal Information

 We will only use your personal information for the purpose for which you have provided it and for related purposes within your reasonable expectations.

 We will not add your personal information to a mailing list or use it for any other purpose without your consent.
-If you have opted in and consented to us using your personal information for promotional and marketing purposes, we may also your information in order to send you our eNewsletter, promotional and marketing materials and communications to inform you of exhibitions, events and offers that we think may be of interest to you.
+If you have opted in and consented to us using your personal information for promotional and marketing purposes, we may also use your information in order to send you our eNewsletter, promotional and marketing materials, communications to inform you of exhibitions, events and offers that we think may be of interest to you.
 We may contact you by mail, telephone, email or SMS to send you these communications.
 We will always give you the opportunity to opt out of receiving any future marketing and promotional material.

 Disclosure of personal information

 We may disclose your personal information to third party service providers who assist us in: managing and administering our exhibitions or events; processing payments or donations; delivering products such as merchandise; and performing operational, administrative and other related functions on our behalf.
 For example, we currently use third party platforms, including a payment gateway, to process your orders, payments, and donations.
 You will be redirected to this platform when making a payment or donation to Biennale of Sydney.
 We may also disclose your personal information where such disclosure is required by law, including, but not limited to, the Australian Tax Office, superannuation funds, and insurers.

 We may disclose your personal information to third party service providers who are located overseas.

 When you visit our website, our Internet Service Provider (ISP) makes a record of your visit and logs the following information for website statistical purposes: